hk472x/CS121-resources/projects/README_TEMPLATE.md

 ## Discussion

-Discuss the issues you encountered during programming (development) and testing.
-What problems did you have?
-What did you have to research and learn on your own?
-What kinds of errors did you get?
+Discuss the issues and successes you encountered during programming (development).
+Here are some questions to get you started.
+You don't have to answer all of them in order - they are a guideline to get you thinking.
+  * What problems did you have?
+What went well?
+  * What process did you go through to create the program?
+  * What did you have to research and learn on your own?
+  * What kinds of errors did you get?
 How did you fix them?

-What parts of the project did you find challenging?
-Is there anything that finally "clicked" for you in the process of working on this project?
+  * What parts of the project did you find challenging?
+  * Is there anything that finally "clicked" for you in the process of working on this project?
+  * Is there anything that you would change about the project?
+  * Can you apply what you learned in this project to future projects?

+## Testing

+In this section, tell us how you tested your project.

+You are expected to test your projects before submitting them for final review.
+Pretend that your instructor is your manager or customer at work.
+How would you ensure that you are delivering a working solution to their requirements?

 ## Extra Credit